1 Chronicles 2

 Introduction

-First Chronicles 2 begins the genealogy of Israel proper, listing the twelve sons of Jacob/Israel and then devoting the overwhelming majority of its space to the tribe of Judah.
-This is the Chronicler's most significant editorial decision in the opening genealogies: Judah is treated first and at greatest length, even though Reuben was the firstborn.
-The reason is clear -- Judah is the royal tribe, the tribe of David, and the Chronicler's central concern is the Davidic line and the temple worship that David established.
-The genealogy moves from Judah's sons through Perez and Hezron to Ram, and from Ram through the line that leads directly to Jesse and David.
-This is the same genealogical line that appears in Ruth 4:18-22 and that Matthew will trace in the opening chapter of his Gospel (Matthew 1:3-6).
+First Chronicles 2 begins the genealogy of Israel itself.
+It lists the twelve sons of Jacob, then turns chiefly to the tribe of Judah.
+This is the Chronicler's governing choice in these opening genealogies: Judah comes first and receives the fullest treatment, though Reuben was the firstborn.
+The reason is straightforward.
+Judah is the royal tribe, the tribe of David, and the Chronicler's chief concern is the Davidic line and the temple worship bound up with it.
+The genealogy moves from Judah's sons through Perez and Hezron to Ram, and from Ram through the line that leads to Jesse and David.
+The same line appears in Ruth 4:18-22 and is later traced by Matthew in the opening chapter of his Gospel (Matthew 1:3-6).

-The chapter also includes extensive genealogies of Caleb (Chelubai) and Jerahmeel, clans of the southern hill country that were closely associated with Judah.
-These clan lists served a practical purpose for the post-exilic community: they established which families had legitimate claims to lands in the tribal territory of Judah, grounding the returned exiles' identity in the ancient tribal allotments.
+The chapter also preserves extended genealogies of Caleb (Chelubai) and Jerahmeel, clans of the southern hill country closely associated with Judah.
+For the post-exilic community, such lists had practical value.
+They identified which families could claim a place within Judah's tribal territory and rooted the returned exiles in the ancient allotments of the land.

 The Sons of Israel (vv.
 1-2)